tianhe1120/gprs_2023/README.md

 plink --vcf [ref] --extract [snplists after qc] --make-bed --out [bfile folder/output_name]
 ```
 snplists and bfiles folders will automatically be filled in the script.
-Users have to indicate ref and output_name only.
+Users have to indicate ref and output name only.

 #### Options:
 ````
-  --ref                path to population reference panel  [required] --output_name        output name
-  --symbol             indicate the symbol or text after chrnb in vcf file, default = "." ; i.e. ALL.chr8.vcf.gz, you can put "." or ".vcf.gz"
+  --ref                directory containing chromosome-separated vcf files for LD reference panel  [required] --sumstat            prefix to summary statistics files outputted from perepare_sumstat function --out                prefix for output plink files --symbol             indicate the symbol or text after chrnb in vcf file, default = "." ; i.e. ALL.chr8.vcf.gz, you can put "." or ".vcf.gz"
-  --snplist_name       snplist_name is [output_name] from [chrnb]_[output_name].csv [required]
-  --extra_commands     put your extract function if needed, otherwise no need to specify this argument, --help               Show this message and exit.
+  --extra_commands     argument to add for plink 1 make-bed function --help               Show this message and exit.
 ````